tonyelhabr/bdb2021/README.md

 from the `{nflfastR}` package, but I ultimately found them to be redundant since they lead to the same results.

+[3] EPA is derived from EP; it’ s simply the difference between EP values for plays.

-[3] I think I have to stay away from using intra-play features (e.g. location of receiver at the time of throw) since the original EPA model features are at the play-level (unless I were to build out an intra-play, continuous EPA model).
+[4] I think I have to stay away from using intra-play features (e.g. location of receiver at the time of throw) since the original EPA model features are at the play-level (unless I were to build out an intra-play, continuous EPA model).
 On the other hand, the starting position of players, as well as the other tracking features I’ve includes, seem like fair game to me.

-[4] Of course, EPA is non-linear, so my choice of model may be questionable.
+[5] Of course, EPA is non-linear, so my choice of model may be questionable.
 My justification is that I’ll ultimately end up using linear regression with the same features after adjusting for the propensity scores (fitted probabilities from the propensity score